coleifer/peewee/docs/peewee/playhouse.rst

     .. py:classmethod:: search_bm25(term[, field=None[, k=1.2[, b=0.75[, alias='score']]]])

         Shorthand way of searching for a term and sorting results by the quality of the match, as determined by the BM25 algorithm.
+This is equivalent to the :py:meth:`~FTSModel.bm25` example code presented above.

         :param str term: Search term to use.
         :param Field field: A field on the model.